Coconut oil cleanses have become a popular form of detox. People are using them to jump-start weight loss, rid their body of toxins, and more.

 But do they actually work?

 Coconut oil is a saturated fat derived from the kernel of ripe coconuts.
 It contains nourishing fatty acids, such as linoleic acid (vitamin F) and lauric acid (

 Coconut oil has been found to have benefits for dry skin and atopic dermatitis.
-It has antibacterial qualities, making it valuable for preventing cavities when used in oil pulling.
-It has also been
+It may also help boost high-density lipoprotein (HDL) cholesterol, the “good” type of cholesterol (

 Some people believe that the lauric acid content in coconut oil makes it beneficial for weight loss.
 However, this has not been proven.